oneapi-src/oneDNN/doc/mainpage.md

-A Performance Library for Deep Learning {#mainpage}
+A Performance Library for Deep Learning
 ================

 The Intel(R) Math Kernel Library for Deep Neural Networks (Intel(R) MKL-DNN) is an